Brandin Cooks Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 - This week Cooks will face the NFL's 25th-ranked pass defense (261.5 yards allowed per game).

-- With 21 passing TDs conceded this season, the Titans defense is ranked sixth in the league.
+- With 21 passing TDs conceded this year, the Titans defense is ranked sixth in the NFL.

 Recent Performances